codesport/monte-carlo/README.md

 ```

+-->
 ---
 ## 2. Number of Simulations: 500 vs 5000

-Monte Carlo simulations rely on generating many random paths for the underlying asset price.
+Monte Carlo simulations generate random paths for the underlying asset's price.
 The number of simulations chosen directly affects both the **accuracy** and the **computational cost**.

+For example, this line: `paths = np.zeros((rows, columns))` generates a 2D matrix of size row x column and fills it with zeros

+We then initialize position 0x0 of our matrix with the current asset price of S0: `paths[0] = S0`

 - **500 simulations**
   - Faster to run, less accurate.
 Higher variance in estimates